dgarvin57/porpoise-core/Porpoise.Core/docs/migration-notes/Re-enabling-Application-Layer.md

 # Re-enabling Application Layer - Step-by-Step Guide

+> **Historical Note:** This document describes a migration that has been completed.
+The Application layer is now fully enabled and functional.
+Keep for reference if similar refactoring is needed in the future.

 ## When You're Ready to Work on Application Layer Services

 Follow these steps to incrementally re-enable and fix the Application layer.